Summary

 2. Click the Arrange buttons to align elements horizontally and vertically.

+You can add horizontal padding by clicking and pulling the left marker to the right and the right one to the left.
 You can modify the Spacing and Alignment properties for the Box element.
-Select a Box and see the Top, Bottom, Left, and Right Spacing in the Property Panel.
+In the Property Panel, select a Box and see the Top, Bottom, Left, and Right Spacing.

 Align Box

-Also, you can apply the Alignment to a Box by clicking the corresponding icons at the top of the Property Panel.
+You can also apply the Alignment to a Box by clicking the corresponding icons at the top of the Property Panel.

 Box In Responsive Modes

-What happens with the Box elements in the Mobile Views?
-Note again, the main benefit of using the Box is that, most times, you do not need to do any additional settings for the inner texts in the Responsive Modes.
+The main benefit of using the Box is that you do not usually need to make additional settings for the inner texts in the Responsive Modes.

 See Also